joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 !! title: Engineering Portfolio Management - Part 1
 !! slug: engineering-portfolio-management-part1
 !! published: 2024-10-28
-!! description: Part one of the class summary for Engineering Portfolio Management and the lessons learned applied to the software industry
+!! description: Part one of the Engineering Portfolio Management series: a class summary and the lessons learned applied to the software industry

 ---